nzmodbox/plugin.program.modboxwizard/README.md

-# plugin.program.openwizard
+# plugin.program.modboxwizard
-OpenWizard
+ModboxWizard

-# THIS PROJECT IS NO LONGER IN DEVELOPMENT.
+This is a fork of OpenWizard

 OpenWizard was created to help the Kodi community out and help get rid of the broken personal wizards that are floating around.
 As this is a work in progress, a repository is highly recommended, but if you prefer not to, there is a built-in auto-updater.